Juligi/Stock_Analysis/README.md

 The same story is true with the 2018 stock analysis completed as shown in the following capture. ![This is an image](https://github.com/Juligi/Stock_Analysis/blob/main/Resources/VBA_Challenge_2018.png) The refactored code ran in 0.1953125 seconds for the year 2018 compared to the original code, which took 1.636719 seconds.
 The refactored code shaved aproximately 1.44 seconds off.

+### Summary

+The original code got the job done, but by improving and changing the existing code, we were actively able to make the code run more efficient and faster.
+The new code adeptly reran the stock analysis for the 12 tickers reviewed for 2017 and 2018, allowing for quick comparisons.

+#### Advantages of Refactoring Code

+According to [Wikipedia](https://en.wikipedia.org/wiki/Code_refactoring#:~:text=In%20computer%20programming%20and%20software,without%20changing%20its%20external%20behavior.), in general there are 2 key benefits to the activity of refactoring:
+1. Maintainabily -- it is easier to maintain and fix issues and bugs because the source code is easy to read and the original intent easier to grasp.
+2. Extensibility -- it allows to extend the capabilities of the source code and the application if it uses recognizable design patterns, providing flexibility where possibly none existed originally.

+"Refactoring improves the design of software, makes software easier to understand, helps us find bugs and also helps in executing the program faster.
+There is an additional benefit of refactoring.
+It changes the way a developer thinks about the implementation when not refactoring" ( [Source](https://aip.scitation.org/doi/abs/10.1063/1.3516393?journalCode=apc#:~:text=Refactoring%20improves%20the%20design%20of,the%20implementation%20when%20not%20refactoring.))

+#### Disadvantages